Police chase suspect arrested after running into LA River channel in Burbank

 Officers lost sight of the suspect near a tunnel.

-About 30 minutes later, the suspect was taken into custody in the channel.
+About 30 minutes later, the suspect was seen being taken out of the tunnel and arrested in the channel.

 Police chase suspect arrested after running into LA River channel in Burbank

-The driver of a suspected stolen box truck who led police on an erratic chase through the Los Angeles area and into the San Fernando Valley was taken into custody after disappearing near a flood control channel of the L.A.
-River in Burbank Monday morning.
+The driver of a suspected stolen box truck was taken into custody after disappearing into a tunnel of an L.A.
+River flood control channel in Burbank Monday morning.

 More Videos